formatq/russian-youtube-trending-trash-list/README.md

 The source code of the extension is available on [GitHub](https://github.com/amitbl/blocktube).

 # Disclaimer
-You may not like that list, because one of your favorite YouTube-channel might be there.
+You might not like this list because one of your favourite YouTube channels might be on it.